ofauchon/oflmetrics/README.md

 # Components

-- OFLNode : The sensor firmware itself, it can reads or write from GPIOs, and send/receives frames from others.
+- oflnode   : The sensor firmware itself, it can reads or write from GPIOs, and send/receives frames from others.
-- OFLDongle : USB Stick to receive/send frames to/from OFLNodes (through serial port)
+- ofldongle : USB Stick to receive/send frames to/from OFLNodes (through serial port)
+- oflbridge : Communication daemon with ofldongle, to multiple backends (xpl, mysql)

 # Notes